AngelKusik/WEBD-Fundamentals/README.md

 - 📫 How to reach me **angelicakusik@outlook.com**

-- 📍 About this repository [WEBD-Fundamentals: A repository containing all the projects created as course requirements during my second semester of Computer Programming at Durham College.]
+- 📍 About this repository: WEBD-Fundamentals: A repository containing all the projects created as course requirements during my second semester of Computer Programming at Durham College.

 <h3 align="left">Connect with me:</h3>
 <p align="left">